Veteran: After war, it's the families who deserve the honor

 |0

-This work, Veteran: After war, it's the families who deserve the honor [Image 2 of 2], by SFC Jason Hale, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Veteran: After war, it's the families who deserve the honor, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT